 Clinical Somatic Education is a method of neuromuscular education developed by Thomas Hanna.
 Hanna created many self-care exercises that use his technique of pandiculation to release chronic, involuntary muscle tension and retrain the nervous system.

-If you’d rather learn with the help of video demonstrations, you can do the online Level One & Two Courses.
-While these courses offer a more gradual learning process, you’ll learn all 40 exercises that I teach, and you’ll be able to thoroughly address the muscle tension and imbalances throughout your body.
+You can learn Clinical Somatics exercises in the online Level One & Two Courses.
+These two courses together include all 40 exercises that I teach, allowing you to thoroughly address the muscle tension and imbalances throughout your body.